China cautions Australia over defence cooperation with Japan

 Wang made the remarks to journalists during a joint briefing with visiting Australian Foreign Minister Julie Bishop.

-"We hope that Australia will take concrete actions to support the peaceful development of Japan and Japan's efforts to uphold its pacifist constitution and not the opposite."

-Australia will pick the design for a new fleet of submarines this year.
-Japan, which is offering a variant of its 4,000 ton Soryu submarine, is up against rival bids from Germany and France.
+Australia this year will pick the design for a new fleet of submarines in a deal worth as much as A$40 billion ($29 billion).

+Japan, which is offering a variant of its 4,000 ton Soryu submarine, is competing against rival bids from Germany and France for the contract.

-Washington is encouraging closer security cooperation between Japan and Australia as it looks to its Pacific allies to shoulder a bigger security role, with China's rise altering the balance of power in the region.
+Washington is encouraging closer security cooperation between Japan and Australia as it looks to its Pacific allies to shoulder a bigger security role as China's rise alters the balance of power in the region.

-Tension between Asia's two largest economies has risen over what China sees as Japan's failure to properly atone for its wartime past, as well as a long-standing territorial dispute in the East China Sea.
+Tensions between Asia's two largest economies have risen over what China sees as Japan's failure to properly atone for its wartime past, as well as a long-standing territorial dispute in the East China Sea.

 Bishop arrived in Beijing on Tuesday after visiting Tokyo.
 Australia is seeking to deepen economic ties with China, its largest trading partner.

-Bishop said Japan was only one of the possible partners and a "comprehensive evaluation process" of a submarine deal would assess if it met Australia's capability and technological requirements.
+Bishop said a "comprehensive evaluation process" was underway about a submarine deal that would meet Australia's capability and technological requirements.

 "That is what will drive the competitive evaluation process that is currently underway," she added.

-Asked about Wang's comments on taking into consideration the feelings of the people of Asia before embarking upon military cooperation with Japan, Bishop said Australia had "moved on".

-She added, "In terms of the historical context, Australia has moved on.
-We moved on many years ago, in relation to both Germany and Japan, and the submarine competitive evaluation process will be focused on capability."

-(Reporting by Ben Blanchard, Writing by Megha Rajagopalan; Editing by Simon Cameron-Moore and Clarence Fernandez)
+(Reporting By Ben Blanchard, Writing By Megha Rajagopalan; Editing by Simon Cameron-Moore)